Changissnz/nu_merchant_principal/README.md

 The <ins>worker-administrator graphical unit</ins>, of
-diagram HEFT2, should be not interpreted as the universal model for work arrangements that involve currency.
+diagram HEFT2, should be not interpreted as the universal model for work arrangements that involve currency; claiming that this graphical unit does serve as the universal model for such activity would probably be challenged in some way.
 But it does provide enough capabilities to account for factors of advanced or large networks.
-Additionally, the abstract functions $f_w$ and $f_c$ indicate the wide possible spectrum of currency payments the socio-economic administration has at its control, and what lack or excess of currency payments the worker is subject to.
+Additionally, the abstract functions $f_w$ and
+$f_c$ indicate the wide possible spectrum of currency payments the socio-economic administration has at its control, and what lack or excess of currency payments the worker is subject to.
+Half-efforts, taken by the administration, and full takes, for the administration, should be relatively easy to calculate using the worker-administrator graphical unit as the model for operating economic and financial.

+Worker-administrator dynamics provide a full template for discussion on the category of the <ins>open-gain environment</ins>.
+The worker in this environment is not attached to the administrator, for an indeterminate amount of time, in a feedback loop of completing tasks demanded of them, in order to receive currency from the administrator.
+In conservative worker-administrator dynamics, the work environment is designed to ensure the command-flow, from the administrator to the worker, remains intact in hierarchical relation.
+Preventative measures are put in place to prevent the command-flow from caving in: the worker quits or is fired for insubordination, or the worker assumes the role of an administrator that usurps their current administrator.
+Rationing of currency payments is a typical route to ensure that the worker does not accumulate enough power, per se, in the form of excess currency that they could divert towards other outlets in competition against the administration.
+In open-gain environments, the worker could expect that their efforts expended would yield them at least an equal output back to them.
+This output, the product itself, currency, or an exchanged product, would mean no losses of measurable value back to them.
+The worker may even acquire a lot of currency, many times that of their peers that put in the same amount of work, due to currency constraints placed on their peers while they have the liberty of no maximal constraints with currency payments.
+The category of open-gain environments is a term to generalize the lack of conservative arrangements, on the matter of product, product valuation, and continual lack of change in relations between the workers and the administrators.